NHID HealthCost Analysis Methodology

 Outliers

 A process exists to remove outliers.
 Outliers are data values that do not represent the typical experience for a particular service at a particular provider location, and they can exist for several reasons.
-In some cases the historical claims are incomplete, such as when the providers have not billed for all the services performed during the encounter, or the insurance carrier has not processed all of the claims submitted for the visit.
+In some cases, the historical claims are incomplete, such as when the providers have not billed for all the services performed during the encounter, or the insurance company has not processed all of the claims submitted for the visit.
 Alternatively, human error may result in a particular service that is coded incorrectly.
 An extreme example might be a service related to a kidney transplant that is coded as a kidney stone removal.
 In this example the cost for the kidney stone removal would appear to be excessive.
-Because the median is calculated instead of the average, outliers should have a small effect on the estimated costs reported in HealthCost, but they can have a substantial impact in the formula used to assess the variation in the rates.
+Because the median is calculated instead of the average, outliers should have a small effect on the estimated costs reported in NH HealthCost, but they can have a substantial impact in the formula used to assess the variation in the rates.

 Removal of the outliers takes place at two points.
 First, a ceiling for total charges in the analyses is established.
 The ceiling is where 95 percent of all charges fall below, across all providers.
 Observations above the ceiling are removed.